dactyrafficle/amarillo/README.md

 https://dactyrafficle.github.io/treemapping/

+** fix aggro -> pivotObj function
+** choose a better boxing algo

 in setup.js:
- change the data source inside fetch() change the value to sum by change the elements inside the categories array
+* change the data source inside fetch()
+* change the value to sum by
+* change the elements inside the categories array

 makeBoxes